-Sediment to be remediated: Approximately 2.65 million cubic yards
+Sediment to be remediated: 37,000 cubic yards

-Partners: U. S. Environmental Protection Agency and U.S. Steel
+Partners: U. S. Environmental Protection Agency and Minnesota Pollution Control Agency

-The project is currently in the design stage.
 More technical information will be provided once available.

 - Minnesota Slip fact sheet (PDF, 2p, 646KB) September 2018